PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 ## Innova_N Foundation — Teleological Role and Global Projection

-The Innova_N Foundation, led by Pedro Martínez Alhambra (Neo0™), safeguards the philosophy, noedialectic, SAN, and conceptual integrity of the NEOCore™.
+The Innova_N Foundation, led by Pedro Martínez Alhambra (Neo0™), safeguards the philosophy, noedialectic, SAN™, and conceptual integrity of the NEOCore™.
 Its mission is to ensure that the ecosystem evolves in alignment with the Common Good and with a purpose-driven, ethical model of intelligence.